theodo/tyrion/README.md

 Monitoring your technical debt is the best way to prevent it to explode.
 At Theodo, we tried different ways of managing and measuring it in the past
 (Trello cards, google docs, post-it, ..) but we never find a simple solution that would allow us to:

-* Easily collect the debt while coding
+* Discover and map the debt while coding
-* Calculate the current debt score
+* Quickly get a measure of the current debt
-* Remove debt item when it has been fixed
+* Update or remove the debt item when it has changed or been removed
-* Prioritize what you be tackle next
+* Know and prioritize what is the best next debt item the team should tackle down

 The goal of Tyrion is to help you at least for the first three points by suggesting you to put the debt information of your project right into the code and providing you a tool that will then calculate the total debt of your project for you.

 As the information will be directly in the code, it will be very easy to add, update and delete each item.
-Then calculate it with Tyrion is done in a moment.
+Then calculate it with Tyrion is done in an instant.

 ## Installation: